Aryan-Jain-1710/Tic-Tac-Toe/README.md

 ## Repository Information

 The programming language used is Python.
 The repository consists of a single main.py python file.
-The libraries used include tkinter, ttkthemes, tkinter.scrolledtext, and string.
+The libraries used include tkinter.